 The President is the chief executive and academic officer of the Institution.
 The Managerial Systemic Council is composed of the President of the University, Vice-Presidents, Chancellors, the Deans of the Schools of Law and Optometry, an Executive Secretary appointed by the President, the Executive Director of the Information System, the Director of the Office of the Juridical Advisor and the Director of the Office of Evaluation and Systemic Research.
 In addition, when affairs relevant to their functions are being considered by the Council, the following persons will attend as advisors: the President of the University Council, the Director of the Human Resources Office, the Director of the Office of Promotion and Recruitment and the Director of Planning and Systemic Development of Physical Plant.

-Subject to the approval of the President of the University and of the Board of Trustees, the faculties of the School of Law and of the School of Optometry are responsible for their own academic programs and standards.
-Nevertheless, in all other respects, these professional schools are also subject to university-wide policies, norms and procedures.
+Subject to the approval of the President of the University the faculty of the School of Optometry is responsible for their own academic program and standards.
+Nevertheless, in all other respects, the professional school is also subject to university-wide policies, norms and procedures.